Code-the-Dream-School/python-essentials-v2/assignments/12AdvancedDataVisualizations.md

 - Paste the URL into the **assignment submission form**.
 - if you did the optional Streamlit assignment, make sure that repository link and the url for the streamlit.io service are included in the `service_urls.txt` file.

 To summarize, a pull request for the `assignment12` branch in your new `python-assignment12` repository is pasted into the link submission field in the **assignment submission form**.
-The `render.com` Dash service is published in `service_urls.txt` file.
-If you do the streamlit assignment, the link for the `streamlit-assignment` repository and the url for the `streamlit.io` service are included in the `service_urls.txt` file.
+For the streamlit assignment, the link for the `streamlit-assignment` repository and the url for the `streamlit.io` service are included in the `service_urls.txt` file.

 ---